Call Us

 What Is Failed Laminectomy Syndrome?

-FLS, sometimes called post-laminectomy syndrome or failed back surgery syndrome (FBSS), refers to the continuation or recurrence of pain following a laminectomy procedure.
+Failed Laminectomy Syndrome, sometimes called post-laminectomy syndrome or failed back surgery syndrome (FBSS), refers to the continuation or recurrence of pain following a laminectomy procedure.
 A laminectomy involves removing a portion of the vertebra called the lamina to relieve pressure on spinal nerves.

-We take a structured, multi-layered approach to Failed Laminectomy Syndrome treatment by combining advanced diagnostics, lifestyle modifications, and progressive therapies to support your mobility and well-being.
+We take a structured, multi-layered approach to Failed Laminectomy Syndrome treatment

-Understanding Failed Laminectomy Syndrome: Signs And Symptoms
+Understanding Failed Laminectomy Syndrome

-- Persistent low back pain, similar to pre-surgery discomfort.
+- Persistent low back pain similar to pre-surgery discomfort

-- Radiating leg pain or numbness (sciatica).
+- Radiating leg pain or numbness (sciatica)

-- Weakness or difficulty walking.
+- Weakness or difficulty walking

 What Causes Failed Laminectomy Syndrome?

-- Incomplete decompression of the nerve roots during surgery.
+- Incomplete decompression of the nerve roots during surgery

-- Nerve damage or inflammation.
+- Nerve damage or inflammation

 Identifying the exact cause requires a comprehensive assessment, as multiple factors often contribute simultaneously.